 Please be advised, following recommendations from Public Health and in an effort to contain the spread of COVID-19, we are allowing face-to-face contacts on a limited basis until further notice.
-Support is still available by telephone and email.
+Support is still available virtually and by telephone and email.
 Please contact your worker for assistance.

 Please note: There is updated information regarding Brant court services.
 Please click on the following links for the details: